MikaGrootenboer/academic-kickstart/content/authors/admin/_index.md

 My name is Mika Grootenboer,
 I’m 20 years old and currently a third-year Software Engineering student at Rotterdam University.
 In my first two years I mainly focused on working with C# and Python.
 During this time, I worked on multiple small projects given by our university and learned to work in small teams.
 After these two years I started my internship at a small DevOps team and was surprised by the amount of joy I had working with people and learning new information.
-During this internship I found out that I wanted to know more about the safety of applications and decided to follow the Minor Security-Labs.
-With future plans to develop myself further in the security sector.
+After the internship I decided to follow the Minor Security because I was interested in the safety of applications.
+Currently I'm following the Minor Data Science and looking for a place to conduct my thesis.